 - Wanting to cut down or stop drinking every night but being unable to

-If you feel that you need a drink every night or to get through a social event, stressful situation or personal struggle, and you have a compulsion to drink, maybe even daily, this could be a sign of psychological dependency.
+If you feel that you need a drink every night or to get through a social event, stressful situation or personal struggle, and you have a compulsion to drink or constantly crave alcohol, maybe even daily, this could be a sign of psychological dependency.
 This is just as serious as physical addiction, and is something to address.